opallch/delivery_fee_api/README.md

 is placed during the rush time, the total fee will be multiplied by `rush_multiplier`.
 Rush hours are defined by `rush_days`, `rush_hours_begin` and `rush_hours_end` (in `time_zone`).

 **NOTES**: Parameters regarding charges should be set up **in euros**.
 They will later be transformed into cents in the API.

+## Logging
+Extra loggers for HTTP requests, responses & errors are available for docker deployment.
+You may configure the `LOG_PATH` for the container and `HOST_LOG_PATH` for the binded volumne on the host machine in [.env](.env).
+Logs can then be found in `delivery_fee_api_http.log` under the configured path.